bdsaen/bdsaen.github.io/_posts/2024-03-13-installOpenShiftLocal.md

 ## Final comment

-As part of my learning I followed the below OpenLiberty guide.
-This put my OpenShift Local installation though its paces and is the primary reason I increased the default sizes.
+As part of my learning, I followed the below OpenLiberty guide.
+This put my OpenShift Local installation through its paces and is the primary reason I increased the default sizes.
 With the defaults I ran into problems with ephemeral memory and Disk Pressure.

 [OpenLiberty Guide Cloud OpenShift Operator](https://openliberty.io/guides/cloud-openshift-operator.html)